ubc-ds/slippages/pages/process.md

 </div>
 </div>
 <br>
 Carruthers maintains notebooks for each of her projects.
-The notebook for _‘slippages’_ functions as an essential resource for those interested in investigating the artist’s creative process.
+The notebook for <i>‘slippages’</i> functions as an essential resource for those interested in investigating the artist’s creative process.
 Assembled over two years, this notebook is comprised of hand-written texts, inspirational preliminary sketches, and unique inserts.

 ### In the Artist's Studio
 <div class="container">